dbw7/ind-study/README.md

 The Golang backend is hosted on [render](https://render.com/).<br>
 The frontend is a React site built using TypeScript and hosted on Firebase.

-I build JWT tokens using information from Microsoft's graph API for authentication, essentially Microsoft login.
+I built JWT tokens using information from Microsoft's graph API for authentication, essentially Microsoft login.

 I use MongoDB as my database.